adrienjoly/telegram-scribe-bot/README.md

 1. Get started by copying the provided template: `$ cp .config.example.json .config.json`
 2. Copy your Trello API Key (from [trello.com/app-key](https://trello.com/app-key)) and paste it as the value of the `trello.apikey` variable, in your `.config.json` file
 3. Manually generate a Token (a link is provided on [trello.com/app-key](https://trello.com/app-key), below the Trello API Key) and paste it as the value of the `trello.usertoken` variable, still in your `.config.json` file
-4. Run `$ npm run trello:test` to make sure that these credentials give access to Trello's API
-5. Run `$ npm run trello:boards` to display the list of the Trello boards you have access to
+4. Run `$ tools/trello-boards.ts` to make sure that these credentials give access to Trello's API and display the list of the Trello boards you have access to
-6. Copy the 24-characters-long identifier of the Trello board that you want your bot to edit, and paste it as the value of the `trello.boardid` variable of your `.config.json` file
+5. Copy the 24-characters-long identifier of the Trello board that you want your bot to edit, and paste it as the value of the `trello.boardid` variable of your `.config.json` file

 If you want to also connect to your TickTick account, fill the `ticktick.email` and `ticktick.password` variables accordingly.